+I’m ashamed to say that I used to be a sheep.
+One of those people who follow the herd without taking too much time to consider the different options we might have.
 I have always been one of those people who value other people’s opinions and who can be easily led down a certain path.
 Saying that, my strong moral compass has almost always managed to steer me straight when I realise I’ve gone a little too far down the wrong path.
 Thanks mom!

 When you become a mom, there are so many, many, options available to you.
 The sheer volume of options can be very overwhelming.
 We spend hours reading books and researching option on the internet, I even wrote a post a while ago about what new and expecting mom’s really need to know: Realistic Advice for New Moms